Plumbing 101: How Plumbing Works

 Water moves through water supply pipes because pressure is pushing it from the utility or a well to wherever it needs to go.
 When water enters your home, it passes a meter that keeps track of the amount of water you are using.

 Your home's plumbing system is a network of water supply pipes and drain-waste-vent plumbing.
-The main shutoff valve controls operation of the water system.
+How plumbing works with municipal water is the main shutoff valve controls operation of the water system.

 There also different types of valves that are used in plumbing systems:

 Individual Supply Shut-Off Valves/Main Shut-Off Valve- Mostly used for when maintenance needs to done on the plumbing system.
 There is one for the whole building's water supply and for each of the individual plumbing appliances, including the dishwasher, toilet, etc.

 Additionally, there are Globe Valves, which are mostly used for faucets and repeated use, and Check Valves, used for backflow prevention.

 You should locate where your main and individual shut-off valves are before a leak or emergency.
 When water is leaking into your home or from an individual fixture, such as a sink or toilet, every second that the supply isn't cut off is more damage to your property.
 By locating the valves now, you can save time and money if a leak occurs.

 Drain-Waste-Vent System - How wastewater leaves the home

 Waste matter is linked with a sewer or septic system.
 It leaves your home through downward pipes, pulled by gravity.
 It ends up in a sewage treatment facility or septic tank.
 The drainage system includes vents, traps, and clean outs.
 It is sometimes called the DWV: the Drain-Waste-Vent system.